Segmented A/B tests: Avoiding average experiences

 Chances are that in some ways you’re average, but in some very important and distinct ways, you’re also not.

 In terms of your website visitors, some common examples of subgroups are:

 - New vs. returning visitors

 - Men vs. women

 - Loyal customers vs. one-time shoppers

-Each of these groups will have distinct preferences, and by targeting those groups specifically while running experiments, you can increase the likelihood that you’ll find that group’s drivers for higher conversion rates or increased average order value.
+Each of these groups will have distinct affinities, and by targeting those groups specifically while running experiments, you can increase the likelihood that you’ll find that group’s drivers for higher conversion rates or increased average order value.

 To illustrate why testing against a single unified audience is bad, let’s say that you have an eCommerce store that sells outdoor clothing, and 80% of your visitors are men.
 If you decide to test a new hero image at the top of the page — one focusing on men’s clothes, the other focusing on women’s — chances are that the male-focused one will always win.
 Running the test didn’t actually tell you anything that you didn’t already know.